Assignment 04 - HPC and SQL

 Question 1

-Using the dataset generated below (dat), check that the output of both of your new functions matches the output of the original functions.
-Then use microbenchmark to check that your version is actually faster.
+Using the dataset generated below (dat), check that both of your new functions produce the same outputs as the corresponding original functions.

 # Use the data with this code